criteo/criteo-php-marketing-sdk/README.md

 # This project is deprecated
 We've built a new set of SDKs to help you use our [Criteo's API](https://developers.criteo.com/).

-You can find the new PHP SDKs repository here : https://github.com/criteo/criteo-api-php-sdk
+You can find the new PHP SDKs repositories here : https://github.com/criteo/criteo-api-marketingsolutions-php-sdk and https://github.com/criteo/criteo-api-retailmedia-php-sdk

 # Criteo Marketing SDK for PHP